Jackie Wilson: Solo stardom

 A key to Wilson's musical rebirth was Davis insisting that he no longer record with Brunswick's musicians in New York; instead, Wilson recorded with Detroit musicians normally employed by Motown Records and also Davis's own Chicago-based session players.
 The Detroit musicians, known as the Funk Brothers, participated on Wilson's recordings due to their respect for Davis and Wilson.

-By 1975, Wilson and the Chi-Lites were the only significant artists left on Brunswick's roster.
-Wilson had continued to record singles that found success on the R&B chart, but found no significant pop-chart success.
-His final hit, "You Got Me Walkin, written by Eugene Record of the Chi-Lites, was released in 1972 with the Chi-Lites backing him on vocals and instruments.
+After 1968, Wilson no longer enjoyed top 40 success on the Hot 100 but would occasionally find R&B success.
+Wilson's final significant hit on any chart was "You Got Me Walkin, written by Eugene Record of the Chi-Lites, another successful act on Brunswick, which reached number 22 on the Billboard Hot Soul Singles chart in March 1972 with the Chi-Lites backing him on vocals and instruments.